joseph-p-pasaoa/aws-cdk-workshop/README.md

-# Welcome to your CDK TypeScript project!
+# CDK TypeScript Demo Build

+## Developer: **Joseph P. Pasaoa**

+Status: Completed and Deployed

+Services:
+1. CloudFormation
+2. Lambda
+3. API Gateway
+4. S3

+---

+## Interface

+Live Endpoint Hit Counter: [Click here](https://fuquki36rd.execute-api.us-east-1.amazonaws.com/prod/)

+---

+## About

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`AwsCdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This project demonstrates a CDK app with an instance of a stack (`AwsCdkWorkshopStack`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+### Useful commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile